anoop-ap20/vba-data-transformation/README.md

 - *Data Validations*: Apply custom logic for validations (i.e. specific chartacter limit, data type, GSTIN Verification)

 **Customization**: This script can be easily modified to accommodate different formats, additional fields, or validation logic based on business requirements.

+**🚨Note on Sample**

+Sorry, I can't add the .xlsx files as they contain confidential GST financial data.
+However, you can refer to the syntax and logic to customize it according to your needs.
+The core approach remains the same.

+**⚠  Common Mistakes to avoid**
+- *File Naming & Extensions* – Ensure the correct Excel file names and extensions (.xlsx, .xlsm).
+Avoid .xml or incorrect formats.
+- *File Paths* – Double-check the full file path before running the macro to prevent file not found errors.
+- *Understanding Nested Logic* – Ensure correct usage of If, For, and other VBA functions to avoid unexpected results.
+- *Sheet References* – Make sure you're copying and pasting from the correct sheets within the workbooks.
+- *Unprotected Sheets* – If modifying a protected sheet, use the correct password to avoid runtime errors.